The information presented in this website is updated from the three volumes of Michigan Flora in three main ways.

 Warning signs for collections that are suspect include having vague and generalized data (no habitat, locality often only County), having one of the notorious "½" numbers, having dates that are inappropriate for the condition of the plant, having disjunct distributions that seem inappropriate (not fitting with known patterns), and specimens belonging to variants of the species not otherwise known from the area.

 Some early collections by Farwell also show clearer symptoms of mix-ups.
 As Drife & Drife (1990) note, some of the truly bizarre Farwell records cluster on the same days.
 For example, he apparently collected on the Keweenaw, on September 20, 1888, Asplenium montanum, A. ruta-muraria, Dennstaedtia punctilobula, Phegopteris hexagonaptera, and a number of southern Carex, including C. jamesii, C. davisii, C. squarrosa, and C. virescens.
 Obviously inconceivable, even Farwell knew something was wrong, noting for the Carex (which were in young fruit – also impossible in late September!) ”Probably introduced in imported hay… as I found them only in the season of 1888.”
 See the discussion under Carex jamesii in Voss (1972, pg.
 285).
-Of course, the Asplenium were not in imported hay!
-Farwell probably had a small bundle of specimens of southern species, presumably received on exchange, whose origin he mixed up.
-This same type of error is seen with other Farwell records (e.g., he allegedly collected both Polystichum acrostichoides and Woodsia obtusa on the Keweenaw on August 20, 1889).
+Of course, the two Asplenium were not in imported hay!
+Farwell probably had a small bundle or bundles of specimens of southern species, presumably received on exchange, whose origin he mixed up long after the fact.
+This same circumstance is seen with other unacceptable Farwell records (e.g., he allegedly collected both Polystichum acrostichoides and Woodsia obtusa on the Keweenaw on August 20, 1889).

 Species Not Accepted As Members Of The Wild Flora